blahah/yunodb/README.md

-## yunoDB
+## yunodb

-A portable, persistent, electron compatible fulltext search database.
+A portable, persistent, electron compatible fulltext search + document store database for node.js.
 LevelDB underneath.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 ## How it works

 yuno is a JSON document store with fulltext search.
-It's meant for in in electron apps, focuses solely on text search, and in most cases should handle millions of documents easily.
+It's meant for embedding in electron apps, focuses solely on text search, and in most cases should handle millions of documents easily.

 yuno is pretty basic - it has two main components:
 - the document store, which is just the raw JSON objects stored in [leveldb](https://github.com/Level/levelup)